Friday, 6 June 2025

 Tuesday, 19 September 2023

-September 20 coming into land in Alaska
+September 20 Coming into land in Alaska

 Good morning peeps!
 Yesterday we were a mere 180m from Russia’s border with the US, this morning we’re pulling into Nome.
 What a sight!
-Last night, or rather in the wee hours of this morning, the clouds vanished and Aurora Borealis, ‘the lights’, turned on a gentle wavering panorama of soft swirling green.
-It was freezing out on deck (not properly dressed!)but worth it to see those magical patterns.
+Last night, or rather in the wee hours of this morning, the clouds vanished and Aurora Borealis, ‘the northern lights’, turned on a gentle wavering panorama of soft swirling green.
+It was freezing out on deck (not properly dressed!) but worth it to see those magical patterns.
 The camera had trouble focusing (didn't help that a mandatory ship light was on over the next balcony) but .... we saw the lights!

-Once in port and after lunch, some people went wandering into Nome, us? we strolled for a bit on the wharf/breakwater and Lindsay then wandered off to find birds – not very successfully it turned out.
+Once in port and after lunch, some people went wandering into Nome.
+Us? we strolled for a bit on the wharf/breakwater and Lindsay then wandered off to find birds – not very successfully it turned out.

 Days are shortening so we arrived in an orange glow

 Tonight is our last night on board - sad, but what an awesome journey it has been.
 Last nights are always rotten.
-The crew are already preparing for the back-to-back trip, many passengers are feeling bereft, there's bar accounts to settle, last minute disembarking instructions, packing for early morning collection.
+The crew are already preparing for the back-to-back trip, many passengers are feeling bereft, there's bar accounts to settle, last minute disembarkation instructions, packing for early morning collection.
 Just sad.
 But good old Aurora had a lovely last day 'excursion' planned for us with the locals for tomorrow.

 Before we disembark finally in the morning, I want to say (in Inuktitut) ᐃᓛᓂᓗ ilaanilu and ᖁᔭᓇᐃᓐᓂ quyanainni to the beautiful people of the Canadian High Arctic.
 It has been an amazing voyage of a mighty 4659 nautical miles (8629 km) from Kangerlussuaq to Nome, an expedition extraordinaire